glebio/glebio/README.md

 - 🌐 **Blog:** [qaresults.com](https://qaresults.com/)
 - 💼 **LinkedIn:** [linkedin.com/in/hlebmatsiash](https://www.linkedin.com/in/hlebmatsiash/)

-> “Quality is built, not bolted.”
->
->
-> If that resonates, feel free to ⭐ repo, open an issue, or just say hi!
->

 ---

-*Made with ☕, Playwright, and a healthy dose of curiosity.*
+*Made with ☕, Typescript, and a healthy dose of curiosity.*